In this tutorial, we go over places to store data on Triton and how to access it remotely.

 ||limited by memory||x||single-node||Ramfs on the login node only, in-memory filesystem|

 The place you start when you log in.
-For user init files, some small config files, etc. No calculation data.
-Daily backup.
-Usually you want to use scratch instead.
+Home directory should be used for init files, small config files, etc. It is however not suitable for storing calculation data.
+Home directories are backed up daily.
+You usually want to use scratch instead.

 scratch and work: Lustre¶

-This is the big, high-performance, 2PB Triton storage.
-The primary
+Scratch is the big, high-performance, 2PB Triton storage.
+It is the primary

-place for calculations, data analyzes etc. Not backed up but is
+place for calculations, data analyzes etc. It is not backed up but is

 reliable against hardware failures (RAID6, redundant servers), but

 shared on all nodes, and has very fast access.
 It is divided into two